-Biographical details for each director, including their tenure, are disclosed in the Directors' Report on page 73 and on our website.
+Biographical details for each director, including their tenure, are disclosed in the Directors' Report on pages 57 to 61 and on our website.

 The roles and responsibilities of the Board and management

 Suncorp's Constitution states that its business and affairs are to be managed under the Board's direction.
 The Board Charter: